Zyplos/GeminiDesktopConcept/REPORT.md

 ## Summary

 I am happy with how this project turned out.
 It effectively addresses all the pain points I had with my previous experience of getting writing suggestions.
-Opting for an overlay makes these suggestion as readily available as possible, which is great when your mind is focused on just the writing at hand.
+Opting for an overlay really did make the application very readily available and let me keep my mind on writing, instead of taking a detour to open another website.

 I'm generally just happy with how everything was tied together.
-I always put attention into every detail to make things look nice, but with Latent Writer I really put explicit intention into every detail and interaction.
+I always put attention into every detail to make things look nice, but with Latent Writer I really put deliberate intention into every detail and interaction.

 I really recommend giving the project and download and seeing it run on your desktop.
 It just looks so nice!